BIM October 09, 2025

 Customer ratings

-Review aggregation websites can be extremely helpful in this situation.
+Review aggregation websites are extremely helpful in this situation.
 Resources such as Capterra, TrustRadius, and G2 each have hundreds of thousands of documented reviews on their respective websites.
 Each review is meticulously screened and checked to ensure its authenticity, and multiple mechanisms are in place to prevent software owners from tampering with public review scores in any way.

 Key features and advantages and disadvantages

 As such, the aforementioned review aggregation websites are used to find information about the product, its advantages, and its potential pitfalls.
-Unfortunately, this list does not even present the advantages and shortcomings of some of the solutions because there are simply not enough public reviews of them to gather information from.
+Unfortunately, this list does not even present the advantages and shortcomings of some of the solutions because there are simply not enough public reviews to gather the information from.
 In these cases, the official resources are used to create a list of the key benefits the software offers its users.

 Pricing